 115.253 (b): The PAQ stated that the facility informs residents, prior to giving them access to outside support services, the extent to which such communication will be monitored.
 It also states that the facility informs residents about mandatory reporting rules governing privacy, confidentiality and/or privilege that apply to disclosures of sexual abuse made to outside victim advocates, including any limits to confidentiality under relevant federal, state or local law.
 5.1.2-A, page 26 states that facilities shall enable reasonable communication between individuals in a GEO facility or program and these organizations as well as inform individuals in a GEO facility or program (prior to giving them access) of the extent to which GEO policy governs monitoring of their communication and when reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws.
-A review of the PREA education manual for residents and the resident reporting options poster indicated that residents are provided phone numbers to Rape and Incest National Network (RAINN), SAVE of Essex County and the New Jersey Coalition Against Sexual Assault.
-During the tour the auditor observed advocacy information posted in each housing unit.
-Interviews with 27 residents indicated that eighteen were provided a mailing address and telephone number to a local, state or national rape crisis center.
-Most of the eighteen residents indicated they believed that they could contact the organization anytime and that any contact with these services would be free and confidential.
-There were no residents who reported sexual abuse identified during the on-site portion of the audit and as such no interviews were conducted.
-While information was provided to the residents about the three victim advocacy organization, there was not information distributed related to the level in which the communication with the organizations would be monitored.
-On August 30, 2021 the PCM provided updated materials that included the victim advocate mailing address as well as information that all correspondence sent to the mailing address is subject to inspection and that all calls are no pin, do not record and are auto accept.
-The PCM updated the information to ensure it was placed in a format that indicated that the three victim advocacy organizations were not the outside reporting mechanism but rather that SAVE of Essex County has advocates available 24 hours, seven days a week and provide a crisis hotline, medical and legal accompaniment, prevention education and counseling.
-Additionally, the PCM provided confirmation that the information was sent via the tablet system again, which requires residents to read and acknowledge.
-She also provided photos of the modified reporting poster in the housing units.
+A review of the PREA education manual for residents and the resident reporting options poster indicated that residents are provided phone numbers to two local rape crisis centers, West Valley City Victim Services and the Rape Recovery Center.
+During the tour the auditor observed advocacy information posted in each housing unit on the resident reporting options poster.
+All residents have cell phones and are able to contact the numbers.
+All phone calls made from the residents personal cell phones are confidential and unmonitored.
+Additionally, a phone is available for any resident that does not have a cell phone and is an unrecorded outside line.
+Interviews with sixteen residents indicated that thirteen were provided a mailing address and telephone number to a local, state or national rape crisis center (four of the residents stated they thought it was in the documentation they received but they were not certain).
+Most of the residents indicated they believed that they could contact the victim advocate anytime and that any contact with these services would be free and confidential.
+The resident who reported sexual abuse stated that he was not provided information on victim advocacy but he believed it was because he was frustrated and got off the phone with the PCM when she was speaking to him about the allegation and next steps.